Mustafa Tlass: After Hafez al-Assad

 The succession of Bashar al-Assad, Hafez's son, seems to have been secured by a group of senior officials, including Tlass.
 After the death of Assad in 2000, a 9-member committee was formed to oversee the transition period, and Tlass was among its members.

 Whether true or not, Tlass and his supporters were viewed by many as opponents of the discreet liberalization pursued by the younger al-Assad, and to maintain Syria's hardline foreign policy stances; but also as fighting for established privileges, having been heavily involved in government corruption.
 In February 2002 in the Jordanian daily Al Dustour stated that Tlass submitted his letter of resignation to Bashar al-Assad, and was set to step down in July 2002.
 However, in 2004, Tlass was replaced by Hasan Turkmani as defense minister.
 It is also argued that Shawkat pushed for the removal of Mustafa Tlass.
 Tlass also quit the regional command in 2005.

 Mustafa Tlass and his son, Firas, both left Syria after the revolt against Assad began in 2011.
 Mustafa Tlass left for France for what he described as medical treatment.
 Firas, a business tycoon, left Syria for Egypt in 2011, too.
 It is also reported that he is in Dubai.

 In July 2012, Manaf Tlass, a Syrian officer and another son of Mustafa, defected from the Assad government and fled to Turkey and then to France.

 Personal life and death

 Tlass married Lamia Al Jabiri, a member of the Aleppine aristocracy, in 1958.
 His marriage secured his position among the traditional elite and enabled him to advance socially.
 They had four children: Nahid (born 1958), Firas (born 1960), Manaf (born 1964), and Sarya (born 1978).
 His daughter Nahid was married to Saudi millionaire arms dealer Akram Ojjeh, forty years her senior.
 She has lived in Paris since the onset of Syrian uprising.
 His younger daughter, Sarya, is married to a Lebanese from Baalbak.

-Tlass was the only member of the Ba'ath government who took part in the traditional social establishment of Syria.
-His hobbies are said to include horseback riding, tennis, and swimming.
+Tlass was the only member of the Ba'ath government who had good relations with the traditional social establishment of Syria.
+His hobbies are said to have included horseback riding, tennis, and swimming.

-Tlass died on 27 June 2017 in Avicenne Hospital in Paris, France, at the age of 85.
+Tlass died on 27 June 2017 in Avicenne Hospital in Bobigny, France, at the age of 85.